Loading...

 How to consume ave 4 mixed porridge without glucose spikes

-Engage in light exercise, such as a short walk, after eating to help your body use the glucose more effectively.
+Engage in physical activity, such as a short walk, after eating to help your body use up some of the glucose more effectively.

 healthspan-mbl